ehariton/BASH_SNOPT_install/README.md

 Do NOT put this folder in /myDocuments/.
 If you do, you will experiences file premission problems like [this](https://askubuntu.com/questions/1049895/permission-error-copying-files-into-ubuntu-on-windows-with-windows-copy-paste).

 # MiniConda
 Download Miniconda for Linux: note that anaconda itself is no longer free for commercial use :(.
-You must download the Miniconda file below into your _<MDAO_FOLDER>_ or some other folder.
+You must download the Miniconda file below into your OMDAO folder.
 If you try to download it in `/home/` it will say _Warning: Permission Denied_.

 ```
+cd /mnt/c/OMDAO
 curl -O https://repo.anaconda.com/miniconda/Miniconda3-4.7.12.1-Linux-x86_64.sh
 bash Miniconda3-4.7.12.1-Linux-x86_64.sh